googlemaps/react-native-navigation-sdk/README.md

 ## Terms of Service

-This package uses Google Maps Platform services, and any use of Google Maps Platform is subject to the [Terms of Service](https://cloud.google.com/maps-platform/terms).
+This library uses Google Maps Platform services.
+Use of Google Maps Platform services through this library is subject to the [Google Maps Platform Terms of Service](https://cloud.google.com/maps-platform/terms).

-For clarity, this package, and each underlying component, is not a Google Maps Platform Core Service.
+This library is not a Google Maps Platform Core Service.
+Therefore, the Google Maps Platform Terms of Service (e.g. Technical Support Services, Service Level Agreements, and Deprecation Policy) do not apply to the code in this library.

 ## Support

 This package is offered via an open source license.
 It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg), the [SLA](https://cloud.google.com/maps-platform/terms/sla), or the [Deprecation Policy](https://cloud.google.com/maps-platform/terms) (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).

 This package adheres to [semantic versioning](https://semver.org/) to indicate when backwards-incompatible changes are introduced.
 Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.

 If you find a bug, or have a feature request, please [file an issue](https://github.com/googlemaps/react-native-navigation-sdk/issues) on GitHub.
 If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our [developer community channels](https://developers.google.com/maps/developer-community).
 If you'd like to contribute, please check the [Contributing guide](https://github.com/googlemaps/react-native-navigation-sdk/blob/main/CONTRIBUTING.md).